SLACube/slacube-daq-tutorial/README.md

 ```
    slacube pedestal set
 ```
-Pick the latest and greatest pedestal run.
+Pick the latest and greatest pedestal run from the popup window.

 Generate threshold config (at room temperate):
 ```